WyroMotion/swerve/CONTRIBUTING.md

 ### Pull Requests

 * Pull requests should be opened whenever you want to add your branch changes to the code base
+* For substaintial pull requests open the pull request as a draft first, this will ensure easy tracking of progress
 * All pull requests should be directed at the `devel` branch
   * `devel` will be merged with `main` by a senior member on a weekly basis upon review
 * Your pull request description should include a brief overview of the changes, links to any issues that are resolved, and link Trello cards that the pull request addresses